openstack/python-novaclient/doc/source/cli/nova.rst

 ``--hypervisor-hostname <hypervisor-hostname>``
   Requested hypervisor hostname to create servers.
 Admin only by default.
   (Supported by API versions '2.74' - '2.latest')

+``--hostname <hostname>``
+  Hostname for the instance.
+This sets the hostname stored in the metadata server: a utility such as cloud-init running on the guest is required to propagate these changes to the guest.
+  (Supported by API versions '2.90' - '2.latest')

 .. _nova_clear-password: